patrickm663/aws-lambda-layer-generator/README.md

-# Utility for Creating Custom Python 3.8 Layers for AWS Lambda
+# Utility for Creating Custom Python Layers for AWS Lambda
-This is a simple utility for adding user-defined packages to a Python 3.8 AWS Lambda layer.
-The script spins up a Python3.8-slim Docker image to install and zip the packages you need.
+This is a simple utility for adding user-defined packages to a Python 3.7-3.9 AWS Lambda layer.
+The script spins up a Python3.X-slim Docker image to install and zip the packages you need.

 Please note existing limitations of AWS Lambda such as the 250MB layer limit.

-For Python 3.7 or 3.9, update the Dockerfile accordingly.
-Further modifications to the Bash script will come in due time to allow the user to choose their Python version.

 ## Prerequisites
 - A UNIX environment to run the shell script